 If we assume you have 12 outs in a particular hand, your odds of hitting on the turn would be 12:47, which is just over 25%.

-You should take into account the fact that two more cards will be dealt if you are calculating your equity on the flop, which means you have about 50% equity in this hand.
+If you are calculating your equity on the flop, you should take into account that two more cards will be dealt.
+This means you have about 50% equity in this hand.

 However, it is worth noting that these numbers do not represent your exact equity against a particular hand or range, as your opponent may also have cards that improve their hand.